This is a section that is still in it’s beginning stage. Please contribute if you can put into words your vision on the issue.

 To open the subject, one can maybe say there are two aspects to discuss, which of course can be worked out much more:

 1. Audience Rules

-This is the relatively ‘technical’ issue of how performance- and audience-space are defined, and in which way performers are allowed to interact with the audience (see also Formal Agreements/Context).
+This can be the relatively ‘technical’ issue of how performance- and audience space are defined, and in which way performers are allowed to interact with the audience (and vice versa).

 For example: Are you performing only on stage or also in between the audience?
 Is the audience allowed to change position or even come on stage?
 Or is it a ‘4th wall’ performance (where spaces are clearly seperated and performers never acknowledge the presence of the audience at all)?

 Also consider that if there are any rules that the audience should know about, how is that communicated to them, prior to (or during) the performance?

 2. Relationship and Attitude towards your audience

 What is the way you see your relationship with the audience as a performer: Do you perform for them or for something else?
 Do you acknowledge their presence or ignore them?
 These are all issues related to States of Being (& roles to take)

 More questions to consider these attitudes/roles: Is the audience for you simply an uninvolved witness, are they accomplices in your deed or are they paying customers (or maybe a combination of the three)?
 Do you want them to know that you are improvising or decidedly not?

 One thing worthwhile discussing in this context is the issue of ‘hosting’: